 - Right-click on the pasted copy of the object in your User Catalog and select Open from the contextual menu.

-- On the 3D tab of the Symbol Specification dialog:
+- On the 3D panel of the Symbol Specification dialog:

 - Move the radio button under Rotation to X.

-- Specify the degree of whidh you want to rotate.
+- Specify the degree of which you want to rotate.
 In this example we use 90 degrees.

 - Click on the Rotate + button.

-- Also on the 3D tab, place a checkmark next to Specify Origin, and set the X, Y and Z values to 0".
+- after rotating, place a checkmark next to Specify Origin, and set the X, Y and Z values to 0"

 To update a symbol's 2D CAD block